Norfolk Association of Local Councils

 The County Officer complements these services and is also able to offer conciliation support in the resolution of difficult circumstances.

 Training and Support

 Norfolk ALC provides a new training programme with a broad range of relevant courses.
 They include training tailored to meet the needs of local councillors and clerks, including the Certificate of Local Council Administration, Word-Press website training and leadership skills.

 Policy and Presentation

 The Association speaks with a strong collective voice on policy issues affecting local councils.
 It actively represents members' interests to the National ALC, who in turn lobby Government on their behalf.
 It works in partnership with experienced teams across the county network of District, Borough and County Councils and other public service providers.

-Norfolk ALC is unique amongst County Associations in providing dedicated IT support to councils.
+Norfolk ALC is unique amongst County Associations in providing dedicated website support to members.

 Local councils benefit from the information services which Norfolk ALC provides.